HAMMERNEWS.com Alt ARTICLE updated Feb 2013 by Michael Hammerschlag

 Julie outside the club and running behind

 the burning building.
-March 13 the
+March 13 the Nat.
+Fire

 Protection Association took testimony from